All Collections

 3. Design Your Print Graphics

-You are ready to start designing the print graphics.
-Start by pressing the “save template” button at the bottom of the print panel to export a template you will use to design around.
+1. Start by pressing the “save template” button at the bottom of the print panel to export a template you will use to design around.

 Be careful to design within the red borders that appear on the layout.
 Any graphic elements that appear outside of the red border will be cut off from your prints.